astropy/ci-helpers/README.md

   channel names, and defaults to ``astropy-ci-extras``.

-* ``$DEBUG``: if `True` this turns on the shell debug mode in the install scripts, and provides information on the current conda install.
+* ``$DEBUG``: if `True` this turns on the shell debug mode in the install scripts, and provides information on the current conda install and switches off the ``-q`` conda flag for verbose output.

 * ``$SETUP_XVFB``: if True this makes sure e.g., interactive matplotlib backends work by starting up a X virtual framebuffer.